OPS-E2E-PPE/VBA-Docs/api/Word.Options.DefaultTextEncoding.md

 keywords: vbawd10.chm162988475
 f1_keywords:
 - vbawd10.chm162988475
-ms.prod: word
 api_name:
 - Word.Options.DefaultTextEncoding
 ms.assetid: 068f0ddd-efb4-9bb3-4544-79d390e87f59
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # Options.DefaultTextEncoding property (Word)

 Returns or sets an **MsoEncoding** constant representing the code page, or character set, that Microsoft Word uses for all documents saved as encoded text files.
 Read/write.

 ## Syntax

 _expression_. `DefaultTextEncoding`

 _expression_ Required.
-A variable that represents an '[Options](Word.Options.md)' collection.
+A variable that represents an **[Options](Word.Options.md)** object.

 ## Remarks

 Use the **TextEncoding** property to set the encoding for an individual document.
 To set encoding for HTML documents, use the **Encoding** property.

 ## Example